ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.4 Biometric Attribute Type - Create/Read

-#### A. Create Biometric Attribute in Masterdata DB
+#### A. Create Biometric Attribute in Masterdata Database

-On receiving a request to add Biometric Attribute (e.g., Right Thumb, Left Thumb) with the input parameters (code, name, descr, bmtyp_code, lang_code and is_active), the system stores the Biometric Attribute in the DB as per the below steps
+On receiving a request to add Biometric Attribute (e.g., Right Thumb, Left Thumb) with the input parameters (code, name, descr, bmtyp_code, lang_code and is_active), the system stores the Biometric Attribute in the Database as per the below steps

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory